San Carlos Apache teenager's death reverberates throughout Indian Country

 Like many others, her case involves multiple agencies.
 Gila County is working with Mesa police, the Bureau of Indian Affairs and the Federal Bureau of Investigation.

 Mesa police reported Pike as missing to the National Crime Information Center the evening of Jan.
-27. Police have said it would have been up to the group home to contact her case manager who then would have contacted Pike's family or tribe.
+27 - the same day police got word of her disappearance.
+Police have said it would have been up to the group home to contact her case manager who then would have contacted Pike's family or tribe.

 Addressing the crisis

-Note: This story has been updated to correct the surname of an attendee at the candlelight vigil to Tony Duncan.
-It also clarifies the Mesa Police Department's protocol on children who have run away and are missing to say the cases are assigned to an investigator.